otvam/pypeec/docs/technical.md

 * Pillow (for the mesher)
 * VTK, PyVista (for the mesher, viewer, and plotter)
 * Matplotlib (for the viewer and plotter)
-* PyVistaQt, QtPy, PySide2 (for the viewer and plotter)
+* PyVistaQt and PySide2 (for the viewer and plotter)

 The following optional packages can be used for speeding up the solver:
 * UMFPACK (available through SciKits)